lucyydotp/pronouns3/README.md

 # Installation

-All builds are hosted at https://modrinth.com/plugin/pronouns
+All releases are hosted at https://modrinth.com/plugin/pronouns.

 ### Paper